zxisatree/chatvault/README.md

 `.env` is not committed, so a substitute `.env` file for testing is included in the `.github` folder.
 During the Windows test, the file is copied to the root directory before the tests are run.

+For routes that require authentication, we use `@WithMockUser` to pretend to be logged in.
+The user supplied does not need to actually exist in the database.

 ## Appendix

 `kapt`: annotation processor for Kotlin.